Emőke Pápai

-Emőke Patrícia Pápai (born 24 June 2003) is a Hungarian footballer who plays as a defender for Grasshopper and the Hungary women's national team.
+Emőke Patrícia Pápai (born 24 June 2003) is a Hungarian footballer who plays as a midfielder for Frauen-Bundesliga club Werder Bremen and the Hungary women's national team.

 Career

-Pápai is a member of the Hungary senior national team.
+Pápai is a member of the Hungary national team.
 She made her debut for the team on 13 April 2021 against Bosnia and Herzegovina, coming on as a substitute for Lilla Turányi.

-Playing style
+In July 2024 Pápai joined Frauen-Bundesliga club Werder Bremen from Swiss side Grasshoppers.

+Style of play

-Pápai has received praise for her technical and physical abilities on the football pitch.
+Pápai can be deployed as a right midfielder or as a forward.
+She has received praise for her technical and physical abilities on the football pitch.
 Her ability to score numerous goals has also been noted.